 It is important that your child remains calm and cooperative during dental treatment in order to avoid injury to your child, and our dental staff; as well as to ensure that your child receives the highest quality of professional care.
 For the child who is afraid, uncooperative, or too young to understand dental treatment, or who requires a very long complicated treatment visit, nitrous oxide/oxygen for analgesia may be beneficial in helping the child relax.
 In evaluating your child’s case, it has been recommended that nitrous oxide be used during the next visit.

 The combination of nitrous oxide and oxygen provides safe and varying levels of analgesia; it is titrated to comfortable levels for the patient.
-It is recommended that your child have an empty stomach or nothing to eat 2 hours prior to the visit.
-Clear fluids such as water or apple juice are permitted.
+It’s recommended that your child have a light meal 30 minutes to an hour prior to your visit.

 - Nitrous oxide is breathed through a small, pleasantly scented mask placed over the nose.